cbell62/Data-Analyst-Prep/README.md

     df = pd.read_csv('data.csv')
     print(df.describe())
     ```
-### **Working with Statistical Models**: Yes, statistical models are a key part of data analysis.
+### **Working with Statistical Models**: statistical models are a key part of data analysis.
 For example, a linear regression model could be created in Python using the `statsmodels` library as follows:

 ```python
 import statsmodels.api as sm